orientechnologies/orientdb-docs/Tutorial-Importing-the-northwind-Database-from-Neo4j.md

 Assuming that:

-* `/home/santo/neo4j/neo4j-community-3.0.7/lib` is full path to the directory that includes the Neo4j's libraries
+* `/home/santo/neo4j/neo4j-community-3.0.7/lib` is the full path to the directory that includes the Neo4j's libraries

 * `/home/santo/data/graph.db_northwind` is the full path to the directory that contains the Neo4j's _northwind_ database